-- all ASRC members, including without exception all members of all classes of all ASRC Groups and Corps, are covered by the ASRC's insurance.
-Therefore, all ASRC members including without exception all members of any class of all ASRC Groups and Corps, are therefore required to: - a.
+- 1. All members of ASRC Groups and Corps listed on rosters sent to the ASRC Secretary are required to: - a.
 Read, complete and sign a printed copy of the current ASRC Application and Release; - b.
-Present the completed and signed copy of the ASRC Application and Release to the officer designated by their primary Group or Corps to accept releases, either in print form to be scanned into PDF format, or directly submit the scanned PDF format to the ASRC website; - c.
-Securely save the printed ASRC Application and Release in the member's personal records; and - d.
-Electronically sign a form on the ASRC website attesting to the reading, completion, signing and saving of the ASRC Application and Release. - Upon approval of this provision of the Administrative Manual, all ASRC Groups and Corps shall ensure that all their members have, within 90 days, complied with the provisions of section

-- 1., above.
-ASRC members who do not meet this requirement shall have all ASRC, Group and Corps membership terminated. - Groups and Corps shall ensure that all applicants for membership, including without exception all members of all classes, follow the requirements of section 1., above.
+Securely save the printed ASRC Application and Release in the member's personal records; and - c.
+Electronically sign a form on the ASRC website attesting to the reading, completion, signing and saving of the ASRC Application and Release. - 2.
+Upon approval of this provision of the Administrative Manual, all ASRC Groups and Corps shall ensure that all their members have, within 90 days, complied with the provisions of section 1., above.
+ASRC members who do not meet this requirement shall have all ASRC, Group and Corps membership terminated.
+Those who have signed a prior version of the ASRC Application and Release are exempt from this provision. - Groups and Corps shall ensure that all applicants for membership, including without exception all members of all classes, follow the requirements of section 1., above.